juanjomarcruz/Amazon-Dashboard-Excel/README.md

 ## Description

-An exciting project where I have analyzed an Amazon's dataset from Kaggle using Microsoft Excel to clean, transform and analyse data to build an insightful interactive dashboard for an hypothetic client.
+An exciting project where I have worked on an Amazon's dataset from Kaggle using Microsoft Excel to clean, transform and extract insights from data through an interactive dashboard to be delivered for an hypothetic client.

 ## Objective